section-engineering-education/engineering-education/content/articles/implementing-video-conferencing-with-react-node/index.md

     ```

 #### Step 5: Setting up the video components:
-The video component is the essential component of the application as it facilitates the connection and communication between the various nodes in the application.
+The video component is the essential component of the application as it facilitates the connection.
+This is as it facilitates the communication between the various nodes in the application.
 It also attaches event listeners to the microphone and webcam of the connected devices.

 It also enables the following operations:
 - Call Statuses